denten-books/plain-text/main.md

 ## 1.3 Freedom of Information
 Information is intentional.
 Against the "cybernatic" formal definitions.

-Information as entropy.
+Kant, Schiller on beauty as freedom on beauty as freedom Information as entropy.
 The strangeness of Weaver's "information as entropy".
 How much information in a brick?
 In a novel?
 Information as a possibility.

 Freedom and information seem to have nothing to do with each other.
 They have everything to do with each other.